707: Merit Increases

 Merit Increase Eligibility

-With VP-level and Finance approval, any employee, including employees who are over the maximum of their salary grade and otherwise ineligible for a merit increase, may receive a bonus in lieu of a merit increase.
+With VP-level and Finance approval, any employee may receive a bonus in lieu of a merit increase.
 Any such bonus may not exceed available merit pool funds.

 The merit guidelines set forth in this policy must be applied regardless of the position’s funding source.
 The University has a responsibility to ensure that all its employees are fairly and consistently compensated, as well as a duty to outside granting agencies to ensure we oversee the equitable, responsible, and reasonable distribution of their funds in accordance with established University policy.

 Departments must administer the University’s merit increases policy and follow the procedures outlined above.

 Contact the appropriate Client Services Partner if you have questions about this policy or if you would like more information.
 Contact the Campus CFO if you have questions about the merit pool for your Campus.